mecid/mecid.github.io/_posts/2022-02-17-redux-like-state-container-in-swiftui-part5.md

 This week we learned how to migrate our codebase from the Combine framework to the new Swift concurrency model using small steps.
 I love the way they play together, but I believe that the new Swift concurrency model is the future of async tasks.
 I hope to eliminate the Combine framework whenever the *AsyncSequence* type gains all the needed transformation operators offered by the Combine framework's *Publisher* type.

+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!

 1. [Redux-like state container in SwiftUI.
 Basics](/2019/09/18/redux-like-state-container-in-swiftui/)
 2. [Redux-like state container in SwiftUI.
 Best practices](/2019/09/25/redux-like-state-container-in-swiftui-part2/)
 3. [Redux-like state container in SwiftUI.
 Container Views.](/2019/10/02/redux-like-state-container-in-swiftui-part3/)